Palermo

 Language

-The official language in Palermo, Sicily is Italian.
-English is widely spoken in tourist areas, but it is helpful to know some basic Italian phrases for better communication with locals.
+The official language spoken in Palermo is Italian.
+English is commonly understood in tourist areas, but it’s always helpful to know some basic Italian phrases to communicate with locals.

 Cost Of Living

-Palermo has a lower cost of living compared to other major Italian cities.
-Rent, groceries, and dining out are relatively affordable, making it an attractive destination for travelers on a budget.
+The cost of living in Palermo is lower than in major Italian cities like Rome or Milan.
+Rent, groceries, and dining out are generally more affordable, making Palermo an attractive destination for budget travelers.

 Palermo – Italian city, capital of Sicily